Greengage-project/Documentation/docs/HOWTO Thematic co-explorations.md

 ### Objective

-The objectives of this tasks is to empower pilot owners with a deep understanding of the capabilities and resources provided by the GREEN Engine, facilitating the strategic planning and execution of thematic co-explorations.
+The objectives of this task is to empower pilot owners with a deep understanding of the capabilities and resources provided by the GREEN Engine, facilitating the strategic planning and execution of thematic co-explorations.
 A key goal is to compile a comprehensive and organized inventory of datasets relevant to the thematic area of exploration.
 This inventory will not only catalog existing datasets but also identify critical data gaps that cannot be filled by existing resources.
 Addressing these gaps is crucial for the thorough examination of the thematic area and for generating actionable insights.
 To fill these gaps, the strategy includes mobilizing citizen participation in data gathering campaigns.
 By leveraging the collective effort and unique perspectives of citizens, the initiative aims to enrich the dataset inventory with valuable, real-world data.